nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/glpi.md

 nfc_pb_glpi_app_token: ''                # Mandatory, string. application token as generated from GLPI.
 nfc_pb_glpi_user_token: ''               # Mandatory, string. user token as generated from GLPI.
 nfc_pb_glpi_ticket_create:               # Mandatory, dict.
 The ticket body in API Format.
   name: ""                               # Mandatory, string.
-Title of the ticket
+Title of the ticket.
+If using ticket template will be appended to existing.
   content: ""                            # Mandatory, string.
-The ticket description
+The ticket description.
+If using ticket template will be appended to existing.
+  entities_id: 0                         # Mandatory, integer. entities ID for ticket to be created in.
+  type: 1                                # Mandatory, choice.
+1=incident|2=Request
 nfc_pb_glpi_no_log_sensitive_data: true  # Optional, boolean. used to turn `no_log` on/off for logging sensitive data
                                          # NOTE: Sensitive data will be logged. i.e. user and app token.
 ```